 Special Olympics Iowa serves more than 14,000 Iowans with intellectual disabilities and their Unified Sports partners.

 The World Health Organization estimates between 2-3 percent of the population has intellectual disabilities.
 In Iowa, this means 64,000-96,000 people.

 What is the Special Olympics Athlete Oath?

 “Let me win.
 But if I cannot win, let me be brave in the attempt.”

 What impact does Special Olympics have on athletes?

 Children and adults with intellectual disabilities who participate in Special Olympics develop improved physical fitness and motor skills, greater self-confidence and a more positive self-image.
-They grow mentally, socially and spiritually and, through their activities, exhibit boundless courage and enthusiasm, enjoy the rewards of friendship and ultimately discover not only their abilities and talents but "their voices" as well.
+They grow mentally, socially and spiritually.
+Through Special Olympics, athletes exhibit boundless courage and enthusiasm, enjoying the rewards of friendship.
+Ultimately, athletes discover not only their abilities and talents, but “their voices” as well.